Loading...

 • Process sensitive data on-device by default; offload only what benefits from fleet learning or heavy models.

-• Engineer failure-tolerant paths (offline-first, state machines, resumable queues) so jobs don’t die when the cell tower does.
+• Engineer failure-tolerant paths with offline-first design, state machines, and resumable queues so jobs don’t die when the cell tower does.

 The Decision Triangle: Latency, Privacy, Cost